This text describes the legal situation in Germany and Switzerland

-For couples with differing HIV statuses, foregoing condoms is now widespread.
-Treatment as prevention is recommended to them by various institutions, (such as BAG, BzgA, and Aids-Hilfen).
+In discordant couples (with different HIV status), foregoing condoms is now widespread.
+TasP is recommended to them by various institutions, (such as BAG, BzgA, and Aids-Hilfen).

-More than 8 years ago, the above-mentioned EKAF statement, which was based on various studies, established what had been witnessed for several years: positive people undergoing treatment and not infecting their negative partners, even when they sometimes forgot to use condoms, or when they were deliberately not used (e.g. when they were trying to have children).
+In 2008, the above-mentioned Swiss (“EKAF”) statement, which was based on various studies, established what had been witnessed for several years: positive people undergoing treatment and not infecting their negative partners, even when they sometimes forgot to use condoms, or when they were deliberately not used (e.g. when they were trying to have children).

 Today it is scientifically confirmed that treatment as prevention is actually a simple and proven Safer-Sex method in these types of partnerships, especially when both partners make this decision together.

 There are hardly any official recommendations for treatment as prevention regarding sex dates or anonymous sex.
 This is likely due to the lack of studies dealing exclusively with sex outside of committed partnerships, and possibly for reasons having to do with certain moral norms; regardless, sex dates and anonymous sex happen.
 If you, like many people, engage in these sexual practices, it will be up to you to find out what is best for you.

 If fucking without a condom is an option for you, then ask yourself first: what does this mean for me?
 Do I need to do this, and why?
 Is it simply more fun?
 What if someone says that they are undetectable: will you, as a person who is HIV negative, fuck with or without condoms?
 Will you regret it later?